PLEASE NOTE : READ TERMS AND RULES CAREFULLY

 5.1 All entries are viewed and chosen by a Programming Committee appointed by the Festival Director.
 Final selections are at the sole discretion of the Festival Director.

-5.2 The Festival will pay for hotel accommodation for the Director of the film or the Producer who-ever may attend but only for 4 days of the Festival.
-No refund of the travel expenses is provided for the participants attending the Festival.
+5.2 The Festival will pay for hotel accommodation for the Director of the film or the Producer who-ever may attend but only for 3 days of the Festival.
+No air-travel or refund of the travel expenses is provided for the participants attending the Festival.

 5.3 Awards will be decided and presented by a team of International Jury Members.